Spectral analysis of the stiffness matrix sequence in the approximated Stokes equation: Introduction

 \section{Introduction}

 The Stokes model describes the flow of a viscous, incompressible fluid in the absence of inertial effects.
 Such systems occur e.g. in geodynamics \cite{van2008community}, ice sheet modeling \cite{pattyn2007benchmark}, planetology \cite{kuchta2015despinning}, two-phase flows \cite{he2012preconditioning}, study of non-Newtonian fluids \cite{rajagopal2006implicit} or fluid-structure interaction problems \cite{wichrowski2023exploiting}.
 In these applications, the fluid viscosity typically depends on a different unknown model, for example, temperature \cite{farrell2022finite}, pressure, or shear rate \cite{hirn2012finite}.
-However, the resulting spatial variations of viscosity, in particular steep gradients, present a challenge for the construction of efficient iterative methods.
+However, the resulting spatial variations of viscosity, in particular steep gradients, present a challenge for the construction of efficient iterative methods.\\ In this study, we analyze the effect of spatially varying viscosity on spectral features of the block matrices that constitute discretization of the Stokes problem